eslint/js/README.md

 * `npm run lint` - run all linting
 * `npm run browserify` - creates a version of Espree that is usable in a browser

+## Known Incompatibilities

+In an effort to help those wanting to transition from other parsers to Espree, the following is a list of noteworthy incompatibilities with other parsers.
+These are known differences that we do not intend to change.

+### Esprima 1.2.2

+* None.

+### Esprima/Harmony Branch

+* Esprima/Harmony uses a different comment attachment algorithm that results in some comments being added in different places than Espree.
+The algorithm Espree uses is the same one used in Esprima 1.2.2.

+### Esprima-FB

+* All Esprima/Harmony incompatibilities.
+* Esprima-FB uses the term "XJS" to refer to its JSX support.
+This is seen primarily in the AST node types, such as `"XJSElement"`.
+Espree uses "JSX" to refer to JSX functionality, including AST node types.
+So, `"XJSElement"` in Esprima-FB is `"JSXElement"` in Espree (and the same is true for all JSX-related node types).

 ## Frequently Asked Questions

 ### Why are you forking Esprima?